vogelino/d3-basics/README.md

-# d3-basics
+# D3 basics
-The basics of D3.js
+Testing and learning the basics of D3.js, a JavaScript library for manipulating documents based on data.